-Information used to update, maintain, and verify the databases is obtained from a variety of sources, including IHS Energy Dwight's/PI Plus Scout; Drillinginfo.com, B.L.
-Resources, continuing WIPP borehole data, the Texas RRC, the New Mexico OCD, New Mexico and Texas State Engineers, the BLM, and from surveys sent to drillers and interviews with drillers.
+Information used to update, maintain, and verify the DBWTA is obtained from a variety of sources, including IHS Energy's Enerdeq; Drillinginfo.com, WIPP borehole data, the Texas RRC, the New Mexico OCD, New Mexico and Texas State Engineers, the BLM, and from surveys sent to area drillers and interviews with drillers.
 Data are cross-referenced with the OCD database to check for accuracy.
-Inconsistencies are resolved and noted in the well files (it is assumed that the original hard-copy filings in the government records will normally be correct).
-Any newly obtained information and well data are added to the existing well files.
+Inconsistencies are resolved and noted in the well files.
+(It is assumed that the original hard-copy filings in the government records will normally be correct).